jade303/posts/README.md

   - `POST /login` ✅
   - `POST /logout` ✅
 - home
-  - `GET /` (redirects to /posts or /login)
+  - `GET /` (redirects to /posts or /login) //✅//
     - shows a listing of the most recent 20 posts ✅
       - each entry has a link, which uses the title for its visible text ✅
-      - each entry also lists the user that created it
+      - each entry also lists the user that created it //✅//
 - subs

   - `GET /subs/list`
-    - shows a list of all existing subs that have at least one post
+    - shows a list of all existing subs that have at least one post //✅//
-      - each entry is a link to the appropriate `GET /subs/show/:subname`
+      - each entry is a link to the appropriate `GET /subs/show/:subname` //✅//
-      - sort them predictably somehow, either alphabetical or by-post-count or something, up to you
+      - sort them predictably somehow, either alphabetical or by-post-count or something, up to you//✅//
   - `GET /subs/show/:subname`
-    - same as `GET /`, but filtered to only show posts that match the subname
+    - same as `GET /`, but filtered to only show posts that match the subname//✅//

 - individual posts
   - `GET /posts/show/:postid`
-    - shows post title, post link, timestamp, and creator
+    - shows post title, post link, timestamp, and creator //✅//
-    - also has a list of _all comments_ related to this post
+    - also has a list of _all comments_ related to this post //✅//
-      - each of these should show the comment description, creator, and timestamp
+      - each of these should show the comment description, creator, and timestamp //✅//
       - optionally, each comment could have a link to delete it
-    - if you're logged in, a form for commenting should show
+    - if you're logged in, a form for commenting should show //✅//
   - `GET /posts/create`
     - form for creating a new post //✅//
   - `POST /posts/create`
     - processes the creation
     - doesn't allow invalid creations, for example if there's no link and also no description
-      - (no-link is okay if you want to do that, though)
+      - (no-link is okay if you want to do that, though)  //✅//
     - every post must have a "sub", but it can be any string, including any string not previously used
-      - so if the sub already exists, connect this post to that sub
+      - so if the sub already exists, connect this post to that sub //✅//
-      - but if the sub doesn't already exist, make a new sub!
+      - but if the sub doesn't already exist, make a new sub! //✅//
-    - when finished redirects to the post just created
+    - when finished redirects to the post just created  //✅//
   - `GET /posts/edit/:postid`
-    - form for editing an existing post
+    - form for editing an existing post  //✅//
     - please think for a moment about which parts of a post should be editable, and which should not
-    - Shouldn't load unless you're logged in _as the correct user_
+    - Shouldn't load unless you're logged in _as the correct user_  //✅//
   - `POST /posts/edit/:postid`
-    - redirect back to the post when done
+    - redirect back to the post when done  //✅//
   - `GET /posts/deleteconfirm/:postid`
-    - form for confirming delete of an existing post
+    - form for confirming delete of an existing post //✅//
-    - shouldn't load unless you're logged in _as the correct user_
+    - shouldn't load unless you're logged in _as the correct user_ //✅//
   - `POST /posts/delete/:postid`
-    - if cancelled, redirect back to the post
+    - if cancelled, redirect back to the post //✅//
-    - if successful, redirect back to the _sub that the post belonged to_
+    - if successful, redirect back to the _sub that the post belonged to_ //✅//
   - `POST /posts/comment-create/:postid`
     - remember how `GET /posts/show/:postid` has a form for comments?
-It submits to here.
+It submits to here. //✅//

 #### Voting